node-casbin/mongoose-adapter/API.md

 ### mongooseAdapter.savePolicy(model) ⇒ <code>Promise.&lt;Boolean&gt;</code>
 Implements the process of saving policy from enforcer into database.
+If you are using replica sets with mongo, this function will use mongo transaction, so every line in the policy needs tosucceed for this to take effect.
 This method is used by casbin and should not be called by user.

 **Kind**: instance method of [<code>MongooseAdapter</code>](#MongooseAdapter)